ht-pham/weather-app/README.md

 ## How to Run the project
 #### Option 1: On a Virtual Environment
 In your terminal/cmd prompt:
-1. Do step 2 and step 3
+1. Repeat step 2 and step 3 in Flask installation on a virtual environment
 2. Run ```flask --app main run```
 #### Option 2: On your machine
 In terminal: